gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

-The descendant selectors consist of a double dot `..`.
+The descendant selector consists of a double dot `..`.

 ~~~~ abnf
 descendant-selector = ".."